 Ease of Use

 Manual Adjustment of Features

-DxO PureRAW is a standalone software built with the goal of ensuring your RAW files are perfectly set-up for the editing room.
-From optical distortion correction to removing vignetting, PureRAW determines the correct adjustments each image requires.
+DxO PureRAW 2 is a standalone program that ensures your RAW files are perfectly prepared for the editing room.
+From optical distortion correction to removing vignetting, PureRAW automatically applies key adjustments to images.

-For graphics cards, DxO PureRAW works best with (for PC) NVIDIA GeForce 8 Series, ATI Radeon HD2000 Series, or Intel HD Graphics 2000 Series and (for Mac) Apple silicon.
-The minimum RAM required is 4 GB, but of course, 8 GB or higher is recommended.
-It is suggested to have a minimum of 4 GB free of space available on your computer.
-For operating systems, Windows users should have Windows 10 and Apple users should have Mojave, Catalina, or Big Sur.
+For graphics cards, DxO PureRAW works best with the NVIDIA GeForce 8 Series, ATI Radeon HD2000 Series, Intel HD Graphics 2000 Series, and the Apple silicon.
+The minimum RAM required is 4 GB, but 8 GB or higher is recommended.
+You should have a minimum of 4 GB of free space available on your computer.
+Windows users should have Windows 10 and Apple users should have Mojave, Catalina, or Big Sur.

 You can install the program on up to three computers with one license.

 1 thought on “DxO PureRAW Review: An In-Depth Look at a Top RAW Processor (Version 2)”

 I use the PureRaw (version 1) with the R5 files (about 50MB each)

 and with my system it takes about 26 sec.